DevExpress/testcafe/docs/articles/documentation/reference/test-api/testcontroller/eval.md

 `fn`                   | Function | A function to be executed on the client side.
 `options`&#160;*(optional)* | Object   | See [Options](#options).

-The following example shows how to get the document's URI with `t.eval`.
+The following example shows how to get a document's URI with `t.eval`.

 ```js
 fixture `My fixture`